A Distribution Testing Approach to Clustering Distributions: Identity To Uniformity Reduction

-\end{simplethm} Theorem~\ref{thm:idtounif} guarantees that this transformation preserves the distance separation required for testing: \begin{itemize} \item If $P = D$, then $P' = U_{6n}$. \item If $\tv(P, D) \geq \varepsilon$, then $\tv(P', U_{6n}) \geq \varepsilon/3$. \end{itemize} Consequently, any algorithm that tests uniformity over $[6n]$ with distance parameter $\varepsilon/3$ also tests identity to $D$ over $[n]$ with parameter $\varepsilon$.
+Consequently, any algorithm that tests uniformity over $[6n]$ with distance parameter $\varepsilon/3$ also tests identity to $D$ over $[n]$ with parameter $\varepsilon$.
 This allows the use of standard uniformity testing bounds for the general identity testing problem.